llllllllll/um-32/README.rst

 array reads and writes; but, it make load program much faster in most cases.

-``-D UM_PRINT_OPNAME``
+``-D UM_PRINT_TRACE``
 ~~~~~~~~~~~~~~~~~~~~~~

-Print the name of each instruction during execution.
-This is useful to provide a
+Print the name of each instruction and the values of each argument before
-debugging trace when a crash occurs.
+execution.
+This is useful to provide a debugging information.

 Performance